liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-clay-taglibs/09-clay-management-toolbar.markdown

 `showInfoButton`: Whether to show the info button

-In the example configuration below, the `showInfoButton` attribute is provided in the display context---specified with the `displayContext` attribute---and the `infoPanelId` is explicitly set in the JSP:
+In the example configuration below, the `showInfoButton` attribute is provided in the Display Context---specified with the `displayContext` attribute---and the `infoPanelId` is explicitly set in the JSP:

     <clay:management-toolbar